- Learning Objectives

 Final grades are determined using the following weights:

-* At class meetings.
+* At sections.

 Problem sets and the final project are evaluated along axes of correctness and style, with correctness ordinarily counting for 75% of your score and style counting for 25%.
 Mid-semester comparisons among students of scores are not reliable indicators of standing.